-Making good progress, Jess has reached 25% of their target!
+Making good progress, Jess has reached 25% of the target!

 Performers Without Borders Calais & Dunkirk Trip Winter 2019!